 Destinations and Experiences

 Destination countries and travel entities are implementing more favorable policies and services, such as convenient visa procedures, airline connections, localized marketing collateral and Chinese speaking staff to provide better tourist experiences.
-These have become encouraging factors for Chinese tourists in terms of their destination choices.
+These have become encouraging factors for China’s outbound tourists in terms of their destination choices.

 In 2017, Thailand and Japan were the most popular overseas destinations with 9.8 million and 7.35 million annual visitors, respectively.
 Apart from these two countries, China’s tourists also visit South Korea, Vietnam, Cambodia, Russia, Maldives, Indonesia, North Korea and South Africa.
 Countries farther from China, such as Canada, Australia, United Kingdom, United States, UAE, New Zealand, Philippines and Sri Lanka also see China as an important market.